JavaZakariae/Spring5Certification/README.md

 ## The best resources to follow
 [Core Spring 5 Certification in Detail](https://leanpub.com/corespring5certificationindetail) by [Ivan Krizsan ](https://leanpub.com/u/ivan-krizsan)
-This book should be a must for everyone willing to pass the certification, it should be checked only as a last step before passing the certification, so for the newcomers to the framework I don't recommend to begin with, because it is a just a summary and it contains some responses that could be helpful to pass the certification.
+This book should be a must for everyone willing to pass the certification, it should be checked only as a last step before passing the certification, so for the newcomers to the framework I don't recommend to begin with, because it is just a summary and it contains some responses that could be helpful to pass the certification.

 [ivankrizsan's blog](https://www.ivankrizsan.se/)